Key financial metrics for growing businesses

-ARPU is valuable to measure over time as this provides visibility into the extent to which you are selling existing customers new services, bringing on larger average customers over time, or even successfully raising prices once customers have joined the platform.
+Average Revenue Per User is valuable to measure over time as this provides visibility into the extent to which you are selling existing customers new services, bringing on larger average customers over time, or even successfully raising prices once customers have joined the platform.

 Gross profit calculations vary by company but effectively include all costs directly tied to generating revenue.
 Gross margins play a big role in how growing companies scale.
 Higher gross margins imply higher contribution margins from growing revenue and typically will scale over more fixed operating costs, creating additional cash that can be reinvested into the business.
 This is known as operating leverage.

 Total Contract Value (TCV) vs. Annual Contract Value (ACV)

 TCV is the total value over the entire duration of a contract.
 TCV should include value from one-off revenue streams, including professional service fees, one-time charges, etc. TCV is a useful tool for understanding the total contract values that have been booked by the business during any given period.

 ACV measures the value of the contract over a 12-month period.
 ACV is useful for understanding the unit economics of any given contract as well as for budgeting / resource planning.